 required

-The robot this client speaks for.
-Used to build robot/<id> (telemetry) and robot/<id>/ctl (commands).
+The robot that this client speaks for.
+The SDK uses it to build robot/<id> (telemetry) and robot/<id>/ctl (commands).

 string